 Spain suspects were preparing bigger attack: Police

-BARCELONA: Suspects in Spain's deadly twin terror attacks were preparing an even bigger assault that was foiled as events unfolded, police said on Friday (Aug 18) as the death toll rose to 14 with over 100 injured.
+BARCELONA: Suspects in Spain's deadly twin terror attacks had been planning for an even bigger assault than the deadly car rampages they carried out, police said on Friday (Aug 18), as distressing details emerged of families torn apart in the double tragedy.

-Officers also said the driver of the white van which mowed down tourists in the packed centre of Barcelona on Thursday evening may have been among suspects killed in the hours since the mayhem started.
+A 35-year-old Italian man was among 14 killed in the attacks, mowed down in front of his wife and young children Thursday in Barcelona when a driver rammed his van through crowds on the busy Las Ramblas boulevard, before fleeing on foot.

-Police said they killed five "suspected terrorists" during the night and arrested four others as Spain reeled from the double tragedy in Barcelona and in Cambrils, some 120 kilometres (75 miles) south.
+Police said they shot dead five "suspected terrorists" who had knocked pedestrians down in the Catalan seaside resort of Cambrils in a second attack in the early hours of Friday, and arrested four others as Spain reeled from the deadly violence.

-In a poignant moment on Friday, Prime Minister Mariano Rajoy, King Felipe VI and the president of Catalonia - where both attacks took place - held a minute of silence in Barcelona.
-It was followed by applause and shouts of "not afraid".
+Details of the investigation were still sketchy, but police said the Barcelona suspect driver may have been among the five killed.

+And according to the daily La Vanguardia newspaper in Barcelona, officers were still on the hunt for four other suspects thought to be involved with the cell that devised the terror project claimed by the Islamic State group.

-In what has been a fast-moving investigation, police were quick to connect the two attacks, and at a briefing Friday afternoon revealed the suspects had apparently been planning something bigger.
+In what has been a complex, fast-moving investigation, police revealed Friday afternoon that the suspects had apparently been planning something bigger.

-He was referring to a blast in a house in the town of Alcanar on Wednesday evening, which police said killed one person.
-They said it was caused by an attempt to make explosive devices.
+He was referring to a blast in a house in the town of Alcanar Wednesday evening, which police said killed one person.

+Initially treated as a random gas blast, police later linked it to the Barcelona assault, believing occupants of the house were preparing an explosive device inside and slipped up.

-Trapero said that after this, the suspects - who formed part of a cell - allegedly went on to commit "more rudimentary" attacks.
+Trapero said that after this, the suspects allegedly quickly went on to commit "more rudimentary" attacks.
 These involved the vehicles ploughing into pedestrians in Barcelona and Cambrils.

-The Cambril suspects had an axe and knives in the car as well as fake explosive belts stuck to their bodies, said police.
+The Cambrils suspects had an axe and knives in the car as well as fake explosive belts stuck to their bodies, said police.

 The police chief added that the driver of the van in Barcelona could be among the five suspects shot dead by security forces in Cambrils.
 But while some evidence indicated this, there was no conclusive proof.